-The term “succession plan” can mean different things to different people.
-Some think it’s an “insurance policy” — a plan to ensure continuity when a leader is unexpectedly unavailable.
+The term “succession planning” can mean different things to different people.
+Some think it results in an “insurance policy” that ensures continuity when a leader is unexpectedly unavailable.
 Others, especially corporate board members, think it’s about leadership development — a plan to groom a single leader or a program to create a pipeline of leaders.
 Still others believe it’s an exit strategy for a soon-to-retire executive.
 All three of these interpretations are correct.

-There are three types of succession plans that do all of these things plus a lot more.
-This article outlines those three succession planning approaches, when to use them, and what they can do for your organization.
+There are three types of succession plans that do all these things plus a lot more.
+This article outlines those three approaches, when to use them, and what they can do for your organization.

 To set up that discussion, let’s start with a brief definition: Succession planning is a systematic process for ensuring the availability, continuity, and appropriate development of an organization’s leadership talent.